Parallel-in-Time/PyPinT/doc/source/index.rst

-Welcome to pySDC's documentation!
+Welcome to PyPinT's documentation!
 =================================

-.. automodule:: pySDC
+.. automodule:: PyPinT

 Table of Contents
 -----------------